 and there are $1386068855\dots8306590020\approx1.3\cdot10^{96}$ representations of degree $3^{50}$.
-This calculation took 6 seconds on a 2010 laptop using~\textsc{Gap}.
-The functional equation involves $83$ variables; it may be recomputed using the author's software, available from his website.
-It may be written in the slightly simplified form as
+This calculation took 6 seconds on a 2010 laptop using~\textsc{Gap} and the author's package~\textsc{Fr}.
+The functional equation involves $8$ variables.
+It may be written in the slightly simplified form as { }